 Harold joined Watsi on September 30th, 2021.
-One year ago, Harold joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Harold's most recent donation supported Ju, a 27-year-old woman from Thailand, to fund an ORIF fracture repair surgery to fix her fractured left pelvis.
+Two years ago, Harold joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Harold's most recent donation supported Lekere, a 2nd grader from Kenya, to fund clubfoot repair surgery.

 Ju is a 27-year-old woman from Thailand where she lives with her friend.
 She used to work as an assistant cook with her friend until her accident.
 In her free time, she enjoys exercising and watching movies.
 On January 2nd, her friend was driving Ju home from work on her motorcycle when they were in an accident.
 When Ju regained consciousness three days later, she found herself in a hospital and learned that she had fractured her left pelvis.
 She cannot walk, and cannot sit up due to the pain.
 She has to stay in a reclining position.
 She experiences pain in her left pelvis, especially at night when it is cooler.
 With the help of our medical partner, Burma Children Medical Fund, Ju will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for February 18th and will cost $1,500.
 This procedure will help her walk again and regain her independence.
 She will no longer be in pain and she will be able to work again.
 "I planned to earn money, but instead I brought a problem home.
 Now my mom has had to come here to help look after me.
 I feel stressed because now I am in debt.
 I will need to go back to work to earn money and pay back my debt", Ju said.